 Measles outbreak in chad

 Measles in Chad is endemic and very low vaccination coverage puts children, especially those under five, at risk of infection, comorbidities, and death.
-Despite Chad's efforts in the field of immunization, routine EPI vaccine coverage surveys, Demographic and Health Surveys & Multiple Indicator Surveys (DHS-MICS), and estimates from WHO and UNICEF, show that immunization coverage in the country is very low and does not ensure the collective immunity of children under five.
+Despite Chad's efforts in the field of immunization, routine coverage surveys show that immunization coverage in the country is very low and does not ensure the collective immunity of children under five.
 The last national measles mass vaccination campaign in Chad occurred 2015 and according to UNICEF survey results in 2017, overall immunization coverage in the country is only 37%.

 Measles season begins in March (halfway through the dry season) and usually ends in June (start of the rainy season).
 However, in previous years, there was not a clear end to cases, only a reduction; measles cases continue to appear year-round.